-VALE is composed of the membership of the public and private institutions of higher education in New Jersey and reports to New Jersey President’s Council.
+VALE is composed of the membership of the public and private institutions of higher education in New Jersey.
 All member institutions have agreed to a memorandum of understanding that outlines the rights and responsibilities of membership.
 VALE is directed by a set of Bylaws and governed internally by an Executive Committee elected by and from the membership of the VALE Members’ Council from the following groups:

 - State colleges/universities (2 representatives)

 - Community Colleges (3 representatives)